tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 (18 rows)
 ```
 ![map_data_points](./map_data_points.png 'map_data_points')
 Figure 2.
-Elephant tracking data visualized using QGIS
+Elephant tracking data visualized using QGIS.

 ## 2. PostGIS

 Already we see some interesting fields corresponding to coordinates and timestamps.

 With relative ease, we can leverage PostGIS to apply functions to further analyze the data.

-Some of the queries can be a bit lengthly, so in lieu of brevity we’ve listed key functions, paired with a study-related question it can help answer, as well as a potential business use case with a marketing focus.
+Some of the queries can be a bit lengthly, so in lieu of brevity we’ve listed key functions, paired with a study-related question it can help answer.

 As mentioned above the source code can be found here (insert here).

 ### `ST_Distance`

 ST_Distance can be used to find the minimum distance between two points.
 This approach can be extended in a recursive manner to many points.

-- Which hour of the day (24hr format) with the highest average distance traveled (meters) per year?
+- Which hour of the day (24hr format) had the highest average distance traveled (meters) per year?

 | year | hour |       avg_distance        |
 |------|------|---------------------------|